dagim19/MicroGrad-Exercise/README.md

 # MicroGrad-Exercise
-This is an exercise from the micrograd lecture by  [Andrej Karpathy](https://github.com/karpathy) on youtube
+This is an exercise from the [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0&t=5444s) lecture by  [Andrej Karpathy](https://github.com/karpathy) on youtube